cecat/Photon-Util-Watch/README.md

 Partly because I am not sure how robust the Photon is to simultaneous interrupts I set these three timers with prime numbers so they won't collide much, and because it seemed like a fun use of prime numbers.

+You should be able to just paste the code into the Particle IDE but you will want to manually add the libraries, which is easy.

 ### Hardware

 On the Photon I have three sensors attached to three pins.
+It's always plugged in but I also have a LiPo battery on it in case there are short power outages (my Wifi and cable modem gear is also battery backed up).

 ### Current Sensor